WU-RDS/RMA/_book/index.md

 #### Group project {-}

 The group project consists of an extended analysis of a data set using the methods we covered in the course and the reporting of the results using the R markdown format.
-The **submission date** for the group project is on **December 15, 2023**.
+The **submission date** for the group project will be announced soon.

 Again, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on Canvas, and other web resources (see below) before you schedule a coaching session.
 If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on Canvas.
 <br>